-The second quarter of Phase IV mainly focused on activities related to the conclusion of the Demonstration Field Test for Year 2 (DFT-2), including analysis of events from the DFT-2, and early preparations for the Field Deployment Transition (FDT) scheduled to take place in the winter of 2006-07.
+The third quarter of Phase IV mainly focused on activities related to the analysis of events from the Demonstration Field Test for Year 2 (DFT-2), and preparations for the Field Deployment Transition (FDT) scheduled to take place in the winter of 2006-07.

-In addition, tasks relating to the addition of New Hampshire as a full study participant in the FDT were begun.
+In addition, tasks relating to the addition of New Hampshire as a full study participant in the FDT continued.
 Initial interviews and familiarization sessions were originally scheduled for May, but historic flooding caused these meetings to be postponed and rescheduled for early September.
-In order to begin preparations ahead of these meetings, user surveys have been sent to program participants, and Meridian currently awaits their return.
+User surveys were returned from the participants in August, and the initial interviews and familiarization sessions were conducted on September 7, 2006 in Hooksett and Derry, New Hampshire.